The name Segewyke is part of the ancient legacy of the Anglo-Saxon

 years did much to standardize the English language.
 Before that time, spelling variations

 in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Segewyke has been spelled many different ways, including Sedgewick, Sedgewicke, Sedgwicke, Sedwick and many more.

 Early Notables of the Segewyke family (pre 1700)

-, known as the “apostle of the Isle of Ely” and “Doomsday Sedgwick"; Obadiah Sedgwick (c.1600-1658), an English clergyman of Presbyterian views, a member of the Westminster Assembly; Thomas...
-Another 71 words (5 lines of text) are included under the topic Early Segewyke Notables in all our PDF Extended History products and printed products wherever possible.
+William Sedgwick (ca.1610-1669), was an English Puritan...
+Another 111 words (8 lines of text) are included under the topic Early Segewyke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Segewyke family to the New World and Oceana

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Segewykes to arrive in North America: Major General Robert Sedgwick (c.

 1611-1656), who settled at Charlestown, Massachusetts, in 1635; Joe and Mary Sedgwick who settled in Virginia in 1679.